 About our corporate yoga classes

 We tailor our yoga classes to suit your workplace demographic, and ensure that all staff participate at a level suitable for each individual.

 We recommend class sizes of up to 15/20 staff to ensure each participant receives the required individual attention from the instructor and the best possible experience.

 For executives we can also provide personal one-on-one office yoga sessions.

-We provide corporate yoga in Sydney, Melbourne, Brisbane, Adelaide, Perth, Canberra, Hobart, Newcastle and Wollongong.
+We provide corporate yoga either as virtual classes via online webinars, or at your premises in Sydney, Melbourne, Brisbane, Adelaide, Perth, Canberra, Hobart, Newcastle and Wollongong.